MicrosoftDocs/architecture-center/docs/cloud-adoption/ready/azure-readiness-guide/organize-resources.md

 # Organize your Azure resources

-Use the following features and best practices to secure resources that are critical to your system.
-Tag resources so you can track them by values that make sense to your organization.
+Organizing your cloud-based resources is critical to securing, managing, and tracking the costs related to your workloads.
+This organization can include the use of management hierarchies within the Azure platform, implementing well thought-out naming conventions, and applying resource tagging.

 <!-- markdownlint-disable MD024 MD025 -->

 # [Azure management groups and hierarchy](#tab/AzureManagmentGroupsAndHierarchy)

-The organizing structure for resources in Azure has four levels: management groups, subscriptions, resource groups, and resources.
+Azure provides four levels of management scope: management groups, subscriptions, resource groups, and resources.
 The following image shows the relationship of these levels.

    ![Diagram that shows relationship of management hierarchy](./media/organize-resources/scope-levels.png)

-- **Management groups:** These are containers that help you manage access, policy, and compliance for multiple subscriptions.
+- **Management groups:** These groups are containers that help you manage access, policy, and compliance for multiple subscriptions.
 All subscriptions in a management group automatically inherit the conditions applied to the management group.
 - **Subscriptions:** A subscription groups together user accounts and the resources that have been created by those user accounts.
-For each subscription, there are limits or quotas on the amount of resources you can create and use.
+Each subscription has limits or quotas on the amount of resources you can create and use.
 Organizations can use subscriptions to manage costs and the resources that are created by users, teams, or projects.
 - **Resource groups:** A resource group is a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.
 - **Resources:** Resources are instances of services that you create, like virtual machines, storage, or SQL databases.